SolarReserve mulls IPO this year or next - CEO

-* Continues to view Russia as a very attractive market and expects to see further growth in coming quarters Source text for Eikon: Further company coverage:

-NEW YORK, April 9 SolarReserve, which develops large-scale concentrated solar power plants, may consider a public offering of shares later this year or in 2013, chief executive Kevin Smith said.
+NEW YORK SolarReserve, which develops large-scale concentrated solar power plants, may consider a public offering of shares later this year or in 2013, chief executive Kevin Smith said.

 "That's something that we'll probably evaluate later in the year or 2013, along with other alternatives, such as (seeking) strategic investors," Smith told Reuters, referring to the possibility of a SolarReserve initial public offering.